 A few days ago, Pokémon Sun and Moon was released.
 And, like every release of a new Pokémon game, avid trainers scour the virtual land for rare and legendary Pokémon with the goal of becoming a Pokémon master.

-Big W is currently selling Pokémon Sun and Moon for $46.00, which is about $10.00 cheaper than other retailers.
+Big W is currently selling Pokémon Sun and Moon for $49.00 cheaper than other retailers.

 Check out our full round-up of Pokemon Sun and Moon prices.

 - Ubisoft reveals HashCraft, a secret new blockchain game

 - Assassin’s Creed Odyssey (2018) hands-on: My big fat Greek beheading

 - Shadow of the Tomb Raider review: Hand-Crofted with love and care

 - Insomniac details its approach to collectables in Marvel’s Spider-Man